-Representatives from automotive safety organizations NHTSA, Euro NCAP and Thatcham were trackside at the IIHS Vehicle Research Center yesterday to observe a demonstration of the Perrone Robotics Autonomous Vehicle Test System (AVTS).
+Representatives from automotive safety organizations NHTSA, Euro NCAP and Thatcham were trackside at an automotive safety research facility yesterday to observe a demonstration of the Perrone Robotics Autonomous Vehicle Test System (AVTS).
 PRI engineers ran the Target Robot and DAK through their paces for collision avoidance testing and coordinated motion demonstrations.

 Test profiles demonstrated included